 Optional.
-When you create a distribution, you can include a comment of up to 128 characters about the distribution.
+When you create a distribution, you can include a comment of up to 128 characters.
 You can update the comment at any time.

 Distribution State

 When you create a distribution, you must specify whether you want the distribution to be enabled or disabled after it's created: